By Martha Miller

 With a multitude of churches just steps apart, one can easily compare different influences.
 Aiming away from the Aurelian Wall and ambling up Via della Scala, visit Santa Maria della Scala for a rich taste of Baroque design.
 The simple façade gives no clue to the heavy ornamentation inside.

-For dinner, wander the back streets beyond Vicolo della Scala to find small but stellar restaurants like Trattoria “da Lucia” (Vicolo del Mattonato, 2).
+Wander the back streets beyond Vicolo della Scala for dinner to find small but stellar restaurants like Trattoria “da Lucia” (Vicolo del Mattonato, 2).
 After dinner, stop for gelato at Gelateria alla Scala, (Via della Scala 51) which prides itself on using only natural ingredients.

 When in Rome…

 Generally, Trastevere is safe, but use common sense and keep an eye on your belongings.
-As in other parts of the city, purse-snatchers and pickpockets are a concern.
+Purse snatchers and pickpockets are a concern as in other parts of the city.

 With its multitude of must-see historical sites, Rome can be overwhelming.
 For a genuine look at how today’s Romans live, visit Trastevere.
 It very well may be the most memorable part of your trip.